dcvl18/DeepDualNet-Pytorch/README.md

 <img src="https://user-images.githubusercontent.com/58552068/70987797-f4914100-2103-11ea-8f81-7dbf3ec12540.png" />
 </p>
 The pairs of live and fake images taken by the stereo camera and cropped face images by [1].
 First row: live pairs and the cropped faces from the pairs.
 Second row: spoofing attacks via the printed paper and the cropped faces.
 Third row: spoofing attacks using the tablet and the cropped faces.

-## Train and Test

-You can train and test the model by "python train.py".
-After training the model, we immediately test the trained model.

 ## The proposed DeepDualNet for face anti-spoofing